bakerjw/NGAW2_correlations/README.md

 # NGA-West2 IM correlations
 This data and set of Matlab scripts reproduces the results presented in

 Baker, J. W., and Bradley, B. A. (2016).
 “Intensity measure correlations observed in the NGA-West2 database, and dependence of correlations on rupture and site parameters.”
-Earthquake Spectra, (in review).
+Earthquake Spectra, (in press).

 The script mainScript.m calls the other scripts in the folder, and so is a good starting place when aiming to understand the code in this repository.